 It is difficult to predict if Google will be ready to launch a 5G-capable phone in 2019.
 Historically, new Google phones are released in October, giving a modest amount of lead time for a 5G Pixel 4 and 4 XL.

 The Nexus 4, released in October 2012, was widely criticized for lacking LTE.
-At an entry-level price of $299 for the 8 GB model, the Nexus 4 (and arguably the Nexus series) was positioned as a budget-minded option, which the Pixel series is decidedly not.
+At an entry-level price of $299 for the 8 GB model, the Nexus 4 (and arguably the Nexus series) was positioned as a budget-minded option, which the Pixel was decidedly not, prior to the release of the budget Pixel 3a and 3a Max.

 Like the the iPhone XS and XS Max, the Pixel 3 and 3 XL are capable of Gigabit LTE, allowing those phones to take full advantage of upgrades in existing LTE networks.